Complete damage in linear elastic materials - Modeling, weak formulation and existence results: Modeling and main results

 On the degenerated boundary, $z$ vanishes (homogeneous Dirichlet boundary condition for $z$) and, therefore, if we assume that $\epsilon(u)$ can be continuously extended to $\Gamma_3$ the stress $W_{,e}(\epsilon(u),z)$ vanishes too. \end{remark}

-The goal of the next section is to state a weak formulation such that existence can be proven.
+The goal of the next section is to state a suitable weak formulation for our introduced complete damage model.
 Due to the high degree of degeneracy and the non-smoothness of $F$, $u$ can only be expected to be in some local Sobolev space on the shrinking set $F$ introduced in \eqref{eqn:localSobolevSpace}.